Rhymlore/htcondor-web/ospool/byor/expanse.md

 <pre><code><b>Thank you.</b>

-Requesting annex named 'example' from queue 'RM' on Expanse...
+Requesting annex named 'example' from queue 'compute' on Expanse...
 </code></pre>

 The tool will display an indented log of the request progress, because